-Prerequisite(s): Must be enrolled in a JROTC class and teacher signature

-Cadets meet 55 minutes per day, 5 days a week.
+Prerequisite: Must be enrolled in a JROTC class and teacher recommendation.
+Cadets meet 55 minutes per day, 5 days a week during zero period (6:00 am - 7:00 am).
 They learn and practice precision drill on either the "armed" or "unarmed" drill team.
 Cadets participate in the Northwest Drill and Rifle Conference.
-They compete with 14 other high schools in Washington, Oregon and Idaho for awards.
-Students must maintain a 2.0 GPA to participate in drill meets.
+They compete for awards with 10 other high schools in western Washington.
+Students must maintain a 2.0 GPA to participate in drill meets